HomeNewsWho Is Liable If I Am Injured in an MTA Bus Accident?

 The foremost question an attorney will ask is whether or not the MTA was liable for the accident.
 To establish the Metropolitan Transportation Authority’s liability in the accident, a claim should be filed within three months or 90 days of the accident.
 Besides, the claim notice should demonstrate proof of negligence on the MTA or violation of the bus driver’s MTA policy.
 Once the Metropolitan Transportation Authority receives the claim, they have a 30-day window for a reply.
 The matter will be subject to a hearing to decide whether it can proceed to a court of law.

 If it moves to a court of law, the injured individual has one year and 90 days to file a lawsuit against the MTA.
-In case the accident has led to the death of the victim, his/her family will be allowed two years to bring forth a lawsuit.
+If the accident has led to the victim’s death, their family will be allowed two years to bring forth a case.

 You may be entitled to financial compensation if it is proved in a court of law that the MTA or the MTA driver was responsible for the accident that led to injury or damages.
-For becoming eligible to receive the monetary compensation, any claim you file must comply with the MTA claim standards.
+To become eligible for monetary compensation, any claim you file must comply with the MTA claim standards.
 It is also essential to have evidence to support your claim and prove that you were not responsible for the accident in any way.
 It is advisable to contact an experienced attorney for a free initial consultation regarding your case.
-Having expert legal advice is an ideal way to ensure that your damages get compensated.
+Expert legal advice is an ideal way to ensure your damages are compensated.

 Elaine Howell